-AEMA has been offering ICS training to the GoA, local authorities, and other emergency management partners for over a decade.
+AEMA has offered ICS training to the GoA, local authorities, and other emergency management partners for over a decade.
 ICS is now widely employed throughout the province and as noted above, ICS is now mandated for use by local authorities.
+In support of LEMR requirements, AEMA aims to empower local authorities with the capacity to deliver ICS training by providing opportunities for local authority personnel to achieve ICS trainer qualifications.
 As the Authority Having Jurisdiction (AHJ) for Alberta, AEMA is responsible for the following ICS training components:

-- Approval of instructors to deliver ICS Canada branded curriculum; - Certificate tracking for all course participants; - Instructor and course participant database maintenance; and - Development and maintenance of a quality assurance program to include: - Standardized training; - Auditing of Instructors; - Collection of feedback on course conduct; - Investigation and recommendation for all instructor complaints; - Course material review: - Assessment-based certification for positional experience; - Incident management certificate reciprocity for training completed outside of the ICS Canada curriculum or Province of Alberta; and - Participation as a member of the ICS Canada Steering Committee.
+- Approval of instructors to deliver ICS Canada branded curriculum. - Certificate tracking for all course participants. - Instructor and course participant database maintenance. - Development and maintenance of a quality assurance program to include: - standardized training; - auditing of instructors; - o collection of feedback on course conduct; - investigation and recommendation for all instructor complaints; - course material review; - assessment-based certification for positional experience; - incident management certificate reciprocity for training completed outside of the ICS Canada curriculum or Province of Alberta; and - o participation as a member of the ICS Canada Steering Committee.